Skip to content

 Posturing

-Using body language to project confidence and deter potential aggression.
+Using body language to project confidence and deter aggression.

 (Definition Only)